From Oppenheimer to Pop Culture: A Comprehensive History of Nuclear Quotes

 The Cold War and the Language of Fear

 After World War II, the world entered the Cold War.
 The United States and the Soviet Union engaged in a tense standoff.
 Consequently, the language surrounding nuclear weapons shifted from scientific awe to political strategy and public anxiety.
-The term “mutually assured destruction,” or MAD, perfectly defined the era.
+“Mutually assured destruction,” or MAD, perfectly defined the era.
 This doctrine held that a full-scale use of nuclear weapons by two opposing sides would cause the complete annihilation of both.
 The acronym itself, MAD, became a grimly ironic summary of the world’s precarious situation.

 Nuclear Nightmares on the Silver Screen